☺ Hi, I'm Vivi Nguyen

 We gave tasks for users to complete. and instructed users to think aloud about their process while they navigated our prototype.

-users thought that dashboard & notification were too similar||Simplify and combine dashboard and notifications|
+|Users thought that dashboard & notification were too similar||Simplify and combine dashboard and notifications|

-users wanted clear distinction between Care Reciever and Caregiver||Distinguish homepage for Care Reciever and Caregiver|
+|Users wanted a clear distinction between Care Reciever and Caregiver||Distinguish homepage for Care Reciever and Caregiver|

-users felt like the app was more of a calendar app, and not focused on caregiving||Add features related to medication and caregiving tasks|
+|Users felt like the app was more of a calendar app, and not focused on caregiving||Add features related to medication and caregiving tasks|

 After the first user testing, we implemented design changes for our color prototype.

-We redefined three targeted users in the family group:
+We redefined three targeted users in the family group.

 Care Reciever who has medication needs